Zekfoo/tactileAGB/README.md

 The tactile buttons are available in two different actuation forces (listed below) - 1.6N or 2.35N/2.6N - to suit your particular feel.

 This mod is only compatible with AGB-001.
+Compatibility with the IPS v2 mod's brightness controls are ensured - just solder the SELECT wire overtop of the TP2 hole.

 # Board and Parts Links